 For pedestrian use, the STA (the payee) will typically be located in a kiosk or at a retail store counter and the AP will be part of the retail infrastructure.
 After bringing purchases to the checkout counter, or at the pickup window of a drive-through store, the customer elects to pay electronically using their Wi-Fi capable smart phone or hand-held computer.
 The time-critical aspect of the transaction is that the mobile STA may not be within range of the fixed AP until moments (only a second or more) before the transaction is to be completed.
 In high traffic scenarios, conventional delays in establishing a link can cause unacceptable delays with long lines forming at the counter.

-Aggregate demand:
+Aggregate demand: Low

-Incumbants:
+Available bandwidth:

-Window:
+Window: 5 seconds

-Depth:
+Depth: High

-Traveler Information
+Traveller Information

 A pedestrian walking down the street, opting to see tourist information about current location.
 Ability to get map, navigation directions, local attractions, restaurants, etc. Unlike things like the iPhone app “AroundMe”, the information provided would be even more site specific and could be interactive.